mprosk/mtg_life_counter/README.md

 ## Next Hardware Revision

-List of features and fixes that may be considered in the next hardware revision
+List of features and fixes that may be considered in a potential next hardware revision

 - SMD buttons, resonator
 - Replace encoders with buttons